 Another problem with the traditional education system is:

-It puts you in a race where every person is competing to get on top.
+It puts you in a race where every person competes to get on top.

 Is it even necessary?